logo for exercise for weight loss

 4. Keep your legs in a fixed position and at the top of the move, pull in your belly button towards your spine.

-5. To do this move as a full vertical leg crunch, place your hands loosely by head.
+You can alter this move to make it a full vertical leg crunch.
+To do this, place your hands loosely by head.
 When lifting your upper body, also reach your legs to the ceiling, creating a curve or u-shape with your torso.

 Back to List